pradeepp88/DApp-Counter-Contract/README.md

 Application Folder - app </br>
 Frontend created using - React and Truffle Drizzle - app/client</br>
 Backend created using - Node, Express and Postgres (with Event Listener and call reset) - app/node-postgres</br>
-Deployed in local develop network created with Truffle</br>
+Deployed and tested in local develop network created with Truffle</br>

 ## To deploy smart contract